-Art is an important part of Japanese culture - be it traditional art like the beautiful wood block prints called ukiyo-e and lacquerware, or more contemporary works reflecting modern society which include Japanese works as well as Western pieces.
-These many faces of art can be explored in Japan's art museums.
+Art is an important part of Japanese culture - be it traditional art like the beautiful wood-block prints called ukiyo-e or lacquerware or more contemporary works reflecting modern society.
+Many faces of art, both Japanese and Western, can be explored in Japan's art museums.

 The History of Japanese Art Museums

 The history of Japanese art museums dates back to an old custom called kaicho.
-Shrines and temples would regularly present Buddhist statues, altar equipment, and religious paintings that were usually hidden behind closed doors to common people — the word kaicho itself can be translated as "opening the curtain".
-The art museum, as it is known in modern-day Japan, originates from the First National Industrial Exhibition held in 1877 and the fine arts department that was established with it.
-During the economic boom of the 1970s and 80s, a lot of art museums were built even in rural areas and they are still visited by many people throughout the year.
+Shrines and temples would occasionally present Buddhist statues, altar equipment, and religious paintings that were usually hidden behind closed doors to common people — the word kaicho can be translated as "opening the curtain".
+The art museum as we know it today began with the First National Industrial Exhibition held in 1877, and the fine arts department that was established together with the event.
+During the economic boom of the 1970s and ’80s, many art museums were built even in rural areas, and they are still popular throughout the year.

-With anime and manga being such a prominent and important part of modern Japanese culture, many museums have dedicated themselves to this particular form of art, each with its own theme and concept.
-Seeing modern works alongside traditional ukiyo-e woodblock prints might just lead you to see this modern form of comic art in an entirely new light as you discover the hidden links between traditional and modern art.
+Anime and manga have become a prominent and important part of modern Japanese culture, as highlighted by museus such as The Ghibli Museum in Mitaka, Tokyo or the Fujiko F. Fujio museum in nearby Kawasaki City, Kanagawa Prefecture.
+Many museums have dedicated themselves to this particular form of art, and each has its own theme and concept.
+Seeing modern works alongside traditional ukiyo-e woodblock prints might just lead you to see this modern form of comic art in an entirely new light as you discover the hidden links between tradition and modernity.

-There are several local governments which work on their town revitalization project using the power of art, cooperating with administrations and universities.
-Naoshima Island, an isolated island in Kagawa Prefecture which floats peacefully on the Seto Inland Sea, is a particularly famous example of such a project.
-Various different artworks are exhibited across the island and admiring all the works surrounded by beautiful nature and in fantastically warm weather is a truly unique experience.
+There are several local communities that work on their town revitalization projects using the power of art, in cooperation with both government and academia.
+Naoshima Island, an isolated community in Kagawa Prefecture that floats peacefully on the Seto Inland Sea, is a particularly famous example of such a project.
+Various artworks are exhibited across the island, and admiring them in such a beautiful, warm environment is a truly unique experience.